Recently Viewed Topics

 - the CES for your entire organization (e.g., the CES displayed in the Cyber Exposure Score widget)

 - the CES for assets in a specific business context (e.g., the CES displayed in the Cyber Exposure Score by Business Context widget).

-To view the CES for your entire organization or tag-specific CES values, view the widgets on the View the Lumin Dashboard.
+To view the CES for your entire organization or for a group of assets, view the widgets on the View the Lumin Dashboard.